-Petey went on to advise Mr. Gray " Any label in Washington, D.C. must have diversity, staying power and persistence, because the entertainment business is not for everyone."
+Petey advised Mr. Gray "Developing a record label is not easy.
+You must have staying power, diversity, and persistence.
+The entertainment business is not for everyone."
 Mr. Gray took his advise and created Show-Time Records.
-Show-Time Records began as as recording studio/label with Gray as engineer.
+Show-Time Records began as as recording studio/label with Gray as it's engineer.

-Gray was invited by Gerald Levert to attend Westley Snipes 'New Jack City' premiere party, Ozzie and Ruby Dee Davis's 50th Anniversary Party, it was there he met Motown's founder Barry Gordy and Steve Wonder.
-He attended the National Association of Radio Broadcasters (NABOB) annul event and was introduced to Warner Brother's Lethal Weapons Star Danny Glover, Motown legend Smokey Robinson and Sony Records Mariah Carey.
+Gray was invited by Gerald Levert to attend Westley Snipes 'New Jack City' premiere party and Ozzie and Ruby Dee Davis's 50th Anniversary Party, it was there he met Motown's founder Barry Gordy and Steve Wonder.
+He attended the National Association of Radio Broadcasters (NABOB) annual event and was introduced to Warner Brother's Lethal Weapons Star Danny Glover, Motown legend Smokey Robinson and Sony Records Mariah Carey.
 Show-Time Records later merged into Khurum Records.
 Khurum Records' released Mohoganise who received noted feature in Ebony Magazine and was placed in the entry category of the 50TH Annual Grammy Awards and it become the foundation label of the present-day STR Music Group (STRMG).